 2. Do Ductless Systems Cost More?

 That depends.
 Often, a ductless system will be more expensive to install.
 However, it’ll be far more efficient.
-You can budget between $1,500 and $2,000 per ton of cooling capacity.
-If you have a large house, your system will cost more.
+The size of your home affects the overall cost.

 In addition, depending on the efficiency level of your chosen system, you may receive tax incentives.
 Combining tax breaks with lower operating cost, ductless systems often quickly pay back higher installation costs.